AT-Publishing/website/_posts/2017-02-06-privacy-centric-coins.md

 ---
 layout: blog
-title: "Privacy-centric altcoins: Dash vs Monero"
+title: "Privacy-centric altcoins: Monero vs DASH"
 description: "Dash and Monero are both privacy oriented altcoins which is also pretty much the only thing that many traders know about them.
 Let's go a bit fundamentalistic though."
 categories:
 - "coins"